TwoWholeWorms/TellySorter/README.md

 You can preview changes without actually making them by adding the --simulate flag to your command.

+If you get stuck or need a hand setting things up, join #TellySorter on irc.freenode.net and I'll do my best to help you out.

 ## Getting started

 Step le un is to go and net yourself an API key from http://thetvdb.com/?tab=apiregister then run this command: